byui-cse/itm300-course/source/course/midterm.md

     The instructions for this midterm are not all inclusive.
 You will be required to figure out what you must install, what additional services you must create, and what other configurations are necessary to make the website work as intended.

+    Read *ALL* instructions prior to beginning the midterm.

 Complete the following:

 * Provision an EC2 Linux server in a public subnet with a public IP address.